varigence/docs/bimlflex/docs-gen/index.md

 **Method 1: File System Deployment**
 For viewing a site without an active internet connection, Documentation can be accessed directly from a local file system:

-- Navigate to the directory containing the HTML file.
+* Navigate to the directory containing the HTML file.
-- Right-click on the file and select "Open with" from the dropdown menu.
+* Right-click on the file and select "Open with" from the dropdown menu.
-- Select a web browser from the list of programs.
+* Select a web browser from the list of programs.

+> [!NOTE]
+>
->Note: Some features might not function as anticipated due to security restrictions when loading web pages directly from the file system.
+> * Some features might not function as anticipated due to security restrictions when loading web pages directly from the file system.

 **Method 2: Web Server Deployment**
 Deploying a site on a web server allows anyone with the server's IP address or domain to access it.
 Two web server deployment options covered below are: Microsoft's IIS server, suitable for Windows environments, and Nginx, a popular lightweight server for various platforms.

-Microsoft IIS
+**Microsoft IIS**

-- Install IIS via the "Turn Windows features on or off" panel in the Control Panel.
+* Install IIS via the "Turn Windows features on or off" panel in the Control Panel.
-- Once installed, open the IIS Manager.
+* Once installed, open the IIS Manager.
-- In the Connections panel, expand the tree and right-click on "Sites", then select "Add Website".
+* In the Connections panel, expand the tree and right-click on "Sites", then select "Add Website".
-- Enter the site name, physical path (location of the HTML/JavaScript files), and binding information, then click "OK."
+* Enter the site name, physical path (location of the HTML/JavaScript files), and binding information, then click "OK."

-Nginx
+**Nginx**

-- Install Nginx, typically through a package manager like apt for Ubuntu or brew for macOS.
+* Install Nginx, typically through a package manager like apt for Ubuntu or brew for macOS.
-- Copy the HTML and JavaScript files to the appropriate directory.
+* Copy the HTML and JavaScript files to the appropriate directory.
 For a basic setup, this is usually /usr/share/nginx/html.
-- Start or restart Nginx.
+* Start or restart Nginx.
 On most systems, this can be done with the command `sudo systemctl restart nginx`.

 **Method 3: Deployment on Cloud Platforms**
 Various cloud platforms can host an HTML/JavaScript site.
 Platforms like Netlify, GitHub Pages, Vercel, or Firebase offer free or affordable hosting.
 These platforms typically require uploading of files or connecting to a source code repository, and then handle the remainder of the deployment process.